 The Platinum Magna weighs 8 lbs 4 oz, and it feels noticeably heavier to pull around and lift into overhead bins than lighter weight bags like the Travelpro Maxlite 4.

 The style of this bag is basic yet classic.
 The black leather strips on the front of the bag and on the handles add a nice contrast, and overall this bag has a little more style than the similarly shaped Maxlite 4.
 While this bag is classy enough for business and leisure travel, it doesn't quite make a statement like the Samsonite Inova 20.

 This bag is best suited for business or casual travel where you won't be lugging it up and down stairs or on public transportation.
 The expanding sides make this a great option for travelers who like to carry-on while traveling to a destination (in case their luggage gets misplaced when checked), but check it on the way home after buying a bunch of souvenirs.

-The Travelpro Platinum Magna 2 does have some price confusion associated with it.
+The Platinum Magna does have some price confusion associated with it.
 Travelpro does not list retail prices on its website.
-Major online retailers like Macy's and Amazon list this bag for $580 retail, but then have it "on sale" for $300 or less.
+Major online retailers like Macy's and Amazon list this bag for $580 retail but then have it "on sale" for $300 or less.
 Even at $300, it's one of the most expensive pieces in this review.
-If you really want to "invest" in a piece of durable luggage, then we'd recommend the $499 Briggs and Riley Baseline Domestic, our Top Pick for Business Travel.
-That bag has even more features than the Magna, and should last a lifetime.
+If you want to "invest" in a piece of durable luggage, then we'd recommend the $499 Briggs and Riley Baseline Domestic, our Top Pick for Business Travel.
+That bag has even more features than the Magna and should last a lifetime.